PaulModaley/guitarstore/README.md

 ### Acknowledgements

+* To my family and my wife in particular for being incredibly supportive and encouraging.
 * Tutors and students of Code Institute and the Code Institute Slack Community for their assistance and support.
 * My course mentor, Marcel Mulders, for his continuous support, assistance and dedication to enabling me to progress.
 * To my employer, Reputation, for giving me the opportunity to study coding and software development.